awslabs/dgl-lifesci/examples/property_prediction/csv_data_configuration/README.md

 The scripts in this directory are helpful for quickly prototyping a GNN-based model for molecular property prediction on a new CSV dataset.

+The command line interface has been tested against the MoleculeNet benchmark.
+For more details, see [here](../moleculenet).

 ## Data Preparation

 For training, we assume that the molecular properties are recorded in a CSV file, where one column holds the SMILES strings